-Tons of fitness studios and independent gyms have turned to Facebook for their marketing.
+Tons of fitness studios and independent utilize Facebook for their marketing.
 This is an awesome place to get in front of more of the right people, but you want to make sure you do it in the most efficient and successful way.
-That means showing the right promotion or offer to your ideal fitness members … but how do you know what works best for your particular service?
+That means showing the right Facebook offer to your ideal fitness members… but how do you know what offer works best for your particular service?

 Everybody loves free stuff.
 That’s what makes this Facebook offer perform so well.
 Of all offers we’ve tested, this one is hands down the top performer.